 Before you begin

-• If you aren't familiar with the terms resource container, metrics scope, and scoping project, then see Metrics scopes overview.
+- If you aren't familiar with the terms metrics scope and scoping project, then see Metrics scopes overview.

-• If you use VPC Service Controls, then you need to consider the order in which you configure a metrics scope and your VPC perimeters.
-Cloud Monitoring performs the VPC perimeter check when a resource container is added to a metrics scope:
+If you use VPC Service Controls, then you need to consider the order in which you configure a metrics scope and your VPC perimeters.
+Cloud Monitoring performs the VPC perimeter check when a project is added to a metrics scope:

-• When you create the VPC perimeter first and then try to add a resource container to the metrics scope, the perimeter validation process runs.
+When you create the VPC perimeter first and then try to add a project to the metrics scope, the perimeter validation process runs.
 This process verifies that the added container is in the same perimeter as the scoping project, or that it is connected to the scoping project by a perimeter bridge.
-If the perimeter validation fails, then the addition of the resource container to the metrics scope also fails.
+If the perimeter validation fails, then the addition of the project to the metrics scope also fails.

-• When you configure the metrics scope first and then create your perimeters, the perimeter validation process doesn't run.
-This approach lets you access time-series data for resource containers that are in different perimeters.
+When you configure the metrics scope first and then create your perimeters, the perimeter validation process doesn't run.
+This approach lets you access time-series data for projects that are in different perimeters.

-• If you configure IAM roles or grant access to projects, then consider the implications of permissions on a project whose metrics scope includes resource containers other than the scoping project.
-A role that grants read permission to Monitoring on the scoping project lets the principal view charts and alerting policies that might display data that is stored by a resource container included in the metrics scope.
+If you configure IAM roles or grant access to projects, then consider the implications of permissions on a project whose metrics scope includes projects other than the scoping project.
+A role that grants read permission to Monitoring on the scoping project lets the principal view charts and alerting policies that might display data that is stored by a project included in the metrics scope.

-To add resource containers to the metrics scope of the current project, do the following:
+To add projects to a metrics scope, do the following:

-1. In the Google Cloud console, go to the Settings page:
+In the Google Cloud console, go to the settings Settings page:

 If you use the search bar to find this page, then select the result whose subheading is Monitoring.